-MGIC Investment Corporation will hold a conference call today, January 20, 2015, at 10 a.m.
+MGIC Investment Corporation will hold a conference call today, April 21, 2015, at 10 a.m.
 ET to allow securities analysts and shareholders the opportunity to hear management discuss the company's quarterly results.
 The conference call number is 1-866-238-1422.
-The call is being webcast and can be accessed at the company's website at http://mtg.mgic.com/ and clicking on the "Investor Information" button.
-A replay of the webcast will be available on the company's website through February 19, 2015 under "Investor Information".
+The call is being webcast and can be accessed at the company's website at http://mtg.mgic.com/ by clicking on the "Investor Information" button.
+A replay of the webcast will be available on the company's website through May 21, 2015 under "Investor Information".